andy-reiu/dosesyncback/README.md

 Additionally, DoseSync provides user management with two roles:
 - **Admins** (Doctors or Physicists) who can create and modify plans
 - **Technicians** who can view results only Information then can be stored in the local database or saved as PDF.
-(Examle:
+(Example:
 [2025-06-03.FPyl study-29.pdf](https://github.com/user-attachments/files/20592176/2025-06-03.FPyl.study-29.pdf))

 ----------------------------------------------------------------------------